stevecotton/Non_Fatal_Wounds/README.md

 Non-Fatal Wound System
 ======================

-This is an add-on campaign for the game [Wesnoth](https://www.wesnoth.org/).
+This is an add-on for the game [Wesnoth](https://www.wesnoth.org/).

 In-game description (for the add-ons server)
 --------------------------------------------